ZhongPengQun2/ZhongPengQun2.github.io/docs/English/english-studying.md

 - In addition to

-falls into 2 categories
-分为2类

-undergoing

-As per

-along with

-run book

-Inbound Compliance Requirements
-入境合规要求

-be composed of

-along with

-if this requirement is indicated

-run book

-vary from

-hand book

-Sr. Technical Program Manager

-discrepancy

-In order to reproduce, call the following command

-Headsup

-In light of

-dismiss

-at ease

-go over

-Phantom

-fancier

-over-provisioning

-additive

-Justifications

-lately

-utilizing

-on a daily basis

-Encountered 3 file(s) that should have been pointers, but weren't:

-show up

-It's very likely that

-physical security & resiliency

-spam

-add-on

-despair & despise

-one-off

-on-going

-has no means

-provision

-delegate

-workaround

-assume

-pronoun

-warehouse

-hands-on

-therapy

-diverged
+- falls into 2 categories
+  - 分为2类

+- undergoing

+- As per

+- along with

+- run book

+- Inbound Compliance Requirements
+  - 入境合规要求

+- be composed of

+- along with

+- if this requirement is indicated

+- vary from

+- hand book

+- discrepancy
+  -  差异;不一致;不符合

+- In order to reproduce, call the following command

+- Headsup

+- In light of

+- dismiss

+- at ease

+- go over

+- Phantom

+- fancier

+- over-provisioning

+- additive

+- Justifications

+- lately

+- utilizing

+- on a daily basis

+- Encountered 3 file(s) that should have been pointers, but weren't:

+- show up

+- It's very likely that

+- physical security & resiliency

+- spam

+- add-on

+- despair & despise

+- one-off

+- on-going

+- has no means

+- provision

+- delegate

+- workaround

+- assume

+- pronoun

+- warehouse

+- therapy

+- diverged

 hint: Pulling without specifying how to reconcile divergent branches is
 hint: discouraged.
 You can squelch this message by running one of the following